nikkehsolaris/deluge-autoremoveplus/README.md

 you can use to automatically remove torrents.
 It's based on AutoRemove 0.1 by Jamie Lennox.

-For Deluge v2 support, see [this version](https://github.com/springjools/deluge-autoremoveplus)
+For Deluge v2 support, see [master branch](https://github.com/laur89/deluge-autoremoveplus/tree/master)

 This is a GtkUI and WebUI plugin.